BruceEckel/PolymorphismUnbound/README.md

 trying to confuse me.
 I will just call it "overloading" and give it no more thought.

-It turns out that overloading contains the essence of what polymorphism is: *a function that can accept different types of arguments*.
+It turns out that overloading contains the essence of what polymorphism is, because the `f()` parameter *represents different types of arguments*.
 Calling it "ad-hoc" unfortunately de-emphasized the meaning of the word "polymorphism" (at least, to me).
 In hindsight, I can see why "ad-hoc" might have been chosen, because overloading only makes it *look* like the same function when you call it,